RichQ-hub/LoopManiaRevamped/ARCHITECTURE.md

 #### Goals

 To complete the game, you MUST achieve the required goals set for the current world.

+> [!NOTE]
+> The goal gets checked once the character enters back into the castle!
+Hence, even if the character achieves the goal during the middle of a cycle, the game will only complete once they enter back into the castle.
+Keep surviving through the round!

 ## 2. Core Systems